jon-appleby/espn_fantasy_football/README.md

 ### 1. Final standings did not match raw scoring strength

-Austin finished as the champion and also ranked first in the custom power ranking by Week 17.
+Austin finished as the champion and also ranked first in power ranking by Week 17.
 Austin averaged 127.5 points per week, had a 76.5% actual win rate, and "improved" from draft position 11 to final rank 1.

 Mitch P had the highest average score of the season at 129 points per week, but finished 4th.
-This shows why the project separates raw scoring strength from final standings, since playoff timing and matchup structure can create different outcomes.
+This shows why the project separates raw scoring strength from final standings, since playoff timing and matchups can create different outcomes.

-Jon also significantly "outperformed" draft position, moving from draft position 12 to final rank 2 while maintaining one of the strongest all-play profiles in the league.
+Jon also "outperformed" draft position, moving from draft position 12 to final rank 2 while maintaining one of the strongest all-play profiles in the league.

 ![7-power_ranking_by_week_max17.png](docs/images/7-power_ranking_by_week_max17.png)